shlegelal/fp2021/asm/README.md

 This is a homework for functional programming course.

-License: LGPL for implementation code + WTFPL for test examles in miniLanguage
+License: LGPL for implementation code + WTFPL for test examles in my asm

 Author: Alina Shlegel, https://github.com/shlegelal